ansible/ansible/docs/docsite/rst/scenario_guides/guide_packet.rst

     $ ansible-playbook playbook_coreos.yml

-Once the playbook quits, your new devices should be reachable via SSH.
+Once the playbook quits, your new devices should be reachable through SSH.
 Try to connect to one and check if etcd has started properly:

 .. code-block:: bash